 Sculpting debt repayments to target ratios enables the highest gearing possible for projects, which results in the highest returns for equity investors.
 As renewable projects require ratio covenants to be met at a variety of production levels, accurate sculpting needs a detailed financial model.
 Whilst lenders’ requirements can be met with a sub-optimised model meeting their covenants, equity investors have a chance to earn higher returns with a detailed sculpted solution.

 In any given period, debt service should be maximised such that DSCR covenants are met for all production periods.
-Therefore, at least one production level DSCR should be equal to its lender required minimum in any given period, in order to optimise the total debt service paid, and therefore maximise the amount of debt the project can support.
-This will result in the highest possible equity returns for a given project.
+Therefore, at least one production level DSCR should be equal to its lender required minimum in any given period to optimise the total debt service paid and, thus maximise the amount of debt the project can support.
+This results in the highest possible equity returns for a given project.

-At Operis, the approach we use for debt sizing on renewables transactions is generally more complex than those detailing comparable projects and encourages greater scrutiny from stakeholders.
-We find it is extremely well received because it represents a significant tangible benefit both to developers and equity investors.
+At Operis, the approach we use for debt sizing on renewables transactions is generally more complex than those detailing comparable projects and encourages greater stakeholders scrutiny.
+We find it extremely well received because it represents a significant tangible benefit to developers and equity investors.

-Operis has honed its financial modelling techniques over three decades and has provided model development services over a range of industries and geographies.
-We would be very happy to discuss in more detail what we can offer for model development and how it can help optimise your renewable project to ensure you are getting the higher projected returns possible.
+Operis has honed its financial modelling techniques over three decades and has provided model development services over various industries and geographies.
+We would be delighted to discuss in more detail what we can offer for model development and how it can help optimise your renewable project to ensure you are getting the highest projected returns possible.